dfinity/portal/docs/developer-docs/backend/rust/rust-counter.md

 ## Call functions and test the dapp

 After successfully deploying the canister, you can test the canister by invoking the functions it provides.
-For this tutorial:
+For this guide:

 -   Call the `get` function to query the value of the counter.